pcmart03/singlestone-exercise/README.md

 #### Why Modules?

 I'm pretending this exercise is a real application meant for production.
 I expect it to grow over time.
 Maybe the customer will want to introducing more views, or routing.
-Using modules now will make keeping organized as I add additional features easier.
+Using modules now will make keeping organized as we add additional features easier.

 ## Development server